-If you find yourself at Comic-Con holding hands with your bespectacled, Bill Nye-loving pre-teen while she chats away in fluent Klingon, you may have a nerd on your hands.
+If you find yourself at Comic-Con holding hands with your bespectacled, Bill Nye-loving pre-teen while they chat away in fluent Klingon, you may have a nerdy kid on your hands.
 And, let’s face it, there are worse things.
 You may even get out of paying for college.
-But your kid might suffer for her nerdy proclivities as well.
+But your nerdy kid might suffer for their proclivities as well.
 Kids aren’t getting stuffed into lockers at quite the same rate they used to, but children with esoteric interests and quick minds often find themselves ostracized.
 All the more reason to keep a close eye on your spawn’s nerd-dom.
-And the more reason to have them take the nerd test.
+And the more reason to have them take this psychometric test for nerdiness.

 Yes, there’s a real test.
 Yes, it’s legit.
 Yes, it’s weird that it exists.

 The psychometric test in question is called The Nerdy Personality Attributes Scale, and it was developed to objectively quantify nerdiness.
 (We assume the scientists who designed the scale scored very, very high.)
 Since “nerd” is essentially an objective social label, designing the test involved surveying a very large pool of nerds and asking them which personality attributes they possess.
 In other words, the scale can estimate how similar your child’s personality is to that of the average person who identifies as a nerd.
 It’s shockingly instructive.

 Ask your child to answer the following 26 questions with either Disagree (1), Neutral (3), or Agree (5).
 The average score is 50.
 Any higher than that—and your kid might just be a nerd.

 - I like to play RPGs. (ex.
 D&D)

 - I was in advanced classes.

 - I am interested in science.

 - I spend more time at the library than any other public place.

 - I am more comfortable with my hobbies than I am with other people.